 About four years ago, I decided that an online class of some sort would be good for me.
 I haven’t been able to work for a long time because of my mental illness, and other than chores and errands, which I sometimes struggle(d) with, I’ve only been able to do limited things on the computer.
 The first online class I took was one on memoir writing.
 I was happy that added something new and enriching in my life.
 It also made me toy with the idea of writing a memoir of my own.
 I am a neophyte when it comes to such ambitious writing projects, but not so new to writing short stories.
 Continue reading

-I have written almost 200 blog posts since the end of February 2017.
+I have written over 200 blog posts since the end of February 2017.
 Of those blog posts, 20 (10%) include a reference to my love and history of dancing.
 This love seemed to be born in me, and nurtured throughout my youth.
 Even as I get older, if I’m not dancing on the floor to music, my mind is dancing to the music I create with words.
 That dance performance can be spied through the brisk movements of my hands as they quickly move upon my keyboard.
 Continue reading

 I don’t know how long it’s been exactly, but I’d say at least four years.
 It was back then that for me the music stopped sounding good, or at least it stopped invigorating my soul.
 How to really explain it, I do not know.